Dream Rooms

 About

 River has been a full-time freelance arts worker since 2011, editing fiction, non-fiction, and poetry for large and small presses.
-They are an acquiring editor for Brick Books and teach sessionally in the Toronto Metropolitan University publishing program.
+They are an acquiring editor for Brick Books and have taught sessionally in the Toronto Metropolitan University publishing program.

 Other Publications